rajendrakhabiyagate6/com.gate6.PushPlugin/README.md

-# [DEPRECATED] Cordova Push Notifications Plugin for Android, iOS, WP8, Windows8, BlackBerry 10 and Amazon Fire OS

-### _This plugin is deprecated, i.e. it is no longer maintained.
-Going forward additional features and bug fixes will be added to the new [phonegap-plugin-push](https://github.com/phonegap/phonegap-plugin-push) repository._

 ## DESCRIPTION

 This plugin is for use with [Cordova](http://incubator.apache.org/cordova/), and allows your application to receive push notifications on Amazon Fire OS, Android, iOS, Windows Phone and Windows8 devices.